-Compass Montessori Education Foundation (CMEF) is a non-profit, 501(C)(3) that raises money to help maintain the quality of Compass’ authentic Montessori education.
-As a JeffCo Public Charter School, Compass Montessori pays its own operating and facilities expenses.
-CMEF supplements the school’s operating budget to ensure every student at Compass has an authentic Montessori experience.
-CMEF also sponsors extracurricular activities and athletics, supports Staff Appreciation events, facilitates student participation in trips, and funds facility needs.
-With CMEF’s support, Compass Montessori has built a national reputation for providing a highly effective curriculum that inspires a lifelong love of learning and prepares each student for a successful future.
-The CMEF Board and its members are volunteers from our community.
+Compass Montessori Education Foundation (CMEF) is a non-profit, 501(C)(3) created to support Compass Montessori.
+CMEF raises money to help maintain the quality of Compass’ authentic Montessori education.
+As a JeffCo Public Charter School, Compass pays its own operating and facilities expenses.
+CMEF supplements the school’s operating budget to ensure every student at Compass has an authentic Montessori experience, staff are supported and our community may continue to thrive.

 Watch for emails from your Room Parent and teachers for ways to volunteer in the classroom.
 These opportunities are more common for Children’s House through Upper Elementary and may vary depending on grade level, teacher and campus and each year is a little different.
 Options might include helping with classroom materials, creating needs for the room, volunteering to read with children, or be a mystery reader for the class.

-School Board of Directors
+Compass School Board of Directors